The Hirundo Archaeology Project

 Future Work at Hirundo

 While archaeological research at Hirundo has lain dormant for over 20 years, recent work at the refuge has begun to look for new archaeological sites and to use the earlier excavations for educational purposes.
-Over the next year keep an eye out for related events, including mock archaeological digs, presentations, and public lectures on the prehistory of the area.

 The Hirundo Site was discovered in 1971 by an area resident walking through the refuge.
 The site is quite large, stretching 250 meters along the south bank of Pushaw Stream.
 Robert Mackay and David Sanger took interest in the Hirundo Site and taught field schools, in collaboration with the University of Maine.
 These field schools, which lasted from 1972-1975, taught University students detailed scientific techniques, including the process of systematic excavation.
 Experts in geological and paleoecological sciences also studied the site and its surrounding area.
 Funding for the project came from National Geographic Society, the Hazel Smith Fund and University of Maine, Orono.